Premenopause, menopause and symptoms that affect sexuality (especially libido)

 Premenopause, menopause and symptoms

 Premenopause , also called perimenopause , is a transitional phase that precedes menopause, that is, the moment when a woman or person with a menstruating vagina no longer has her periods and is therefore no longer fertile.
 Just like it, it causes significant changes in daily life, but also in sexuality and the way it is practiced or experienced.
-These phenomena, which begin between the ages of 45 and 55, on average, correspond to a drop in estrogen production, which causes various symptoms affecting 80% of menopausal people and which are often difficult to live with.
+These phenomena, which begin between the ages of 45 and 55, on average, correspond to a drop in estrogen production that causes various symptoms affecting 80% of menopausal people and which are often difficult to live with.

 Symptoms of Perimenopause and Menopause